How to Change the SFTP Port

 Changing the default SFTP/SSH port adds an extra layer of security to your server by reducing the risk of automated attacks.

-The best way to protect your server from attacks is to configure your firewall to allow access to port 22 only from trusted hosts and set up an SSH key-based authentication .
+The best way to protect your server from attacks is to configure your firewall to allow access to port 22 only from trusted hosts and set up SSH key-based authentication .
+For a broader set of hardening steps, see SSH Hardening Best Practices .

 1. Choosing a New Port Number

 In Linux, port numbers below 1024 are reserved for well-known services and can only be bound to by root.
-Although you can use a port within the 1-1024 range for the SSH service to avoid port allocation issues, it is recommended to choose a port above 1024.
+Although you can use a port within the 1–1024 range for the SSH service, it is recommended to choose a port above 1024 to avoid conflicts with other services.
+The range 49152–65535 consists of ephemeral ports not assigned to any standard service and is a safe choice.

-Before changing the SFTP/SSH port, you’ll need to open the new port in your firewall.
+Before changing the SFTP/SSH port, you will need to open the new port in your firewall.

-If you are using UFW, the default firewall in Ubuntu , run the following command to open the port:
+If you are using UFW , run the following command to open the port:

 sudo ufw allow 4422/tcp

-In CentOS, the default firewall management tool is FirewallD.
-To open the port, enter the following commands:
+On Fedora, RHEL, and derivatives, the default firewall management tool is FirewallD.
+To open the port, run:

-CentOS users also need to adjust the SELinux rules to allow the new SSH port:
+On Fedora, RHEL, and derivatives, you may also need to update the SELinux policy to allow the new SSH port:

 sudo semanage port -a -t ssh_port_t -p tcp 4422

-If you are using another Linux distribution that runs iptables, to open the new port run:
+If you are using another Linux distribution that runs iptables, run:

 sudo iptables -A INPUT -p tcp --dport 4422 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT